blowb/blowb-doc/appendices/why-our-server.rst

     You should have received a copy of the GNU General Public License along with Blowb.
 If not, see
     <http://www.gnu.org/licenses/>.

-Why should we set up our own server?
+Why Should We Set up Our Own Server?
 ====================================

 Privacy and Censorship Concerns Rise at the Age of the Internet